Outset

 Canadian Rockies

-The Canadian Rockies usually mean colder, broader-feeling mountain travel where glacier scale, wildlife, and long exposed days still hold authority beneath the postcard surface.
+The Canadian Rockies usually mean cold, large-scale mountain travel with glaciers, wildlife, and long exposed days.

-This profile is the quick read on why people go, what the year changes, and what kind of trip Canadian Rockies usually becomes once you move past the postcard version and start planning it for real.
+This profile is the quick overview of why people go, what the year changes, and what kind of trip Canadian Rockies usually becomes once you move past the simple version and start planning in detail.

 Destination identity